5.1 The Cartesian Coordinate System

 Line Graph of Celsius vs. Fahrenheit

 Any equation like this one, which produces the graph of a line, is called a linear equation.
-Linear equations do not have any powers or roots on the variables.
-We will work with linear equations more in the next two sections.
+In linear equations the variables are only added, subtracted, or multiplied by constants—no roots or powers higher than \(1\).
+Linear equations will be the focus of the next two sections.

 Graphing Nonlinear Equations

 Not every equation that we encounter will result in the graph of a line.
-Some might have some type of curve to them, like the graph from the baby data.
+When variables have powers of \(2\) or higher, or appear in other more complex ways like square roots, the graphs will be curved rather than straight, like the graph from the baby data earlier.

 Graph of a quadratic